LaToya M. Hobbs

-LaToya M. Hobbs (born and raised in Little Rock, Arkansas) is an American painter and printmaker best known for her large-scale portraits of black women.
-Hobbs moved to Baltimore, MD later in her life where she works as a professor at the Maryland Institute College of Art.
-She gained recognition for her portraiture and figurative imagery in the 2010s, receiving several travel grants and awards in the late twenty teens.
-Her work addresses the ideas of black beauty and cultural identity that center around being a woman.
+LaToya M. Hobbs is an American painter and printmaker best known for her large-scale portraits of Black women.
+She was born and raised in Little Rock, Arkansas.
+She earned her BA from the University of Arkansas at Little Rock and her MFA from Purdue University.
+Hobbs moved to Baltimore, Maryland later in her life, where she works as a professor at the Maryland Institute College of Art.
+She gained recognition for her portraiture and figurative imagery in the 2010s, receiving several travel grants and awards.

 Early life and education

-LaToya M. Hobbs spent most of her early life in Little Rock, Arkansas until after she graduated from college.
+Hobbs spent most of her early life in Little Rock, Arkansas.
+She attended North Little Rock High School.
 In her church during her youth she sang in choir and performed liturgical dance.
-Hobbs studied biology at the University of Arkansas until she realized that painting was her true calling.
+She studied biology at the University of Arkansas until she realized that painting was her true calling.
 At that time she switched paths and schools to study studio art.
-Hobbs graduated from the University of Arkansas at Little Rock with a BA in painting.
-She later received her MFA in studio art: painting and printmaking from Purdue University.
-After her education Hobbs moved to Maryland.
+Hobbs graduated from the University of Arkansas at Little Rock with a BA in painting, where she was mentored in printmaking by Delita Martin and AJ Smith.
+She later earned her MFA in studio art: painting and printmaking from Purdue University.
+After her education, Hobbs moved to Maryland to take a teaching position at the Maryland Institute College of Art (MICA).

 Career

-Hobbs works as a full-time professor at MICA (Maryland Institute College of Art).
+Hobbs works as a full-time professor at MICA.
 She paints and creates her work in her home studio.
 In 2019, she had a solo exhibition titled Salt of the Earth II at Baltimore City Hall.
-Her work was also showcased in From Baltimore, With Love, a group exhibition with Mary Deacon Opasik, Oletha deVane, Jessica Devilbliss at Brentwood Arts Exchange, Brentwood, MD in 2019, curated by Schroeder Cherry.
-She gained recognition in 2020 as a finalist and then winner of the Janet & Walter Sondheim Artscape Prize given in Baltimore, MD which comes with a $25,000 prize.
-In 2021, Hobbs was featured with Mequitta Ahuja, Lauren Frances Adams, and Cindy Cheng in the exhibition "All Due Respect" at the Baltimore Museum of Art.
-The exhibition features five, fifteen foot long each scenes carved from wood titled "Carving Out Time."
+Her work was also showcased in From Baltimore, With Love, a group exhibition with Mary Deacon Opasik, Oletha deVane, Jessica Devilbliss at Brentwood Arts Exchange, Brentwood, in 2019, curated by Schroeder Cherry.
+She gained recognition in 2020 as a finalist and then winner of the Janet & Walter Sondheim Artscape Prize given in Baltimore, which comes with a $25,000 prize.

+In 2021, Hobbs was featured with Mequitta Ahuja, Lauren Frances Adams, and Cindy Cheng in the exhibition All Due Respect at the Baltimore Museum of Art.
+The exhibition features five, fifteen-foot long scenes carved from wood titled "Carving Out Time."

+A time-lapse video of Hobbs creating a print was featured in the 2025 exhibition Elizabeth Catlett: A Black Revolutionary Artist.
+The print is a portrait of Catlett's granddaughter Naima Mora.

+Influences

+Hobbs draws inspiration from numerous influences that shape her distinctive style.
+She is influenced by the works of artists such as Elizabeth Catlett.
+Her work "Carving Out Time" includes deliberate references to other artists who influence and inspire her: Catlett, Alma Thomas, Valerie Maynard, and Kerry James Marshall.
+Hobbs explores themes of identity, womanhood, and African American history through her art.
+She draws from the boldness of Walker's silhouette work, the storytelling of Ringgold's quilts, and the sculptural forms of Catlett's figures, to create art that reflects a deep engagement with both historical and contemporary narratives.